ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-graphql-api-with-ballerina.md

 ## Setting up the Prerequisites

+To complete this tutorial, you need the below.

 1. A command terminal
 2. A text editor
     >**Tip:** Preferably, [Visual Studio Code](https://code.visualstudio.com/) with the [Ballerina extension](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina) installed as it has good support for Ballerina.